PushmanPHP/pushman/readme.md

 Demo on the [Pushman Website](http://pushman.dfl.mn).

-## Todo for Version 2.5
-* Make API endpoint for broadcasting to a specific client only.

 ## Todo for Version 3
 *Okay, testing is the next big thing.
 Thanks to laravel 5.1, I'll write up tests in PHPUnit!*

+* Rewrite PushmanHandler -> Use Non-queued job instead of a class
+* General code cleanup (lots of mess around)
+* Make API endpoint for broadcasting to a specific client only.
-* Write tests for PHPLib and Pushman :) Integrate with travis-ci
+* Write for Pushman :) Integrate with travis-ci
-* Build Pushman Lite as an independant Package to include in sites.
-* Way better documentation for building Pushman.
+* Way better documentation for building your own Pushman.
+* Implement Swagger.io?
+Easy clean docs for the API.
-* Allow users to broadcast back to the server.
+* Allow users to broadcast back to the server?

 ### Long term todo list
 * Shad is working on a cool new User Interface
+* Build Pushman Lite as an independant Package to include in single sites.
-* Push console logs out on PushmanInternal Channel. // later
+* Push console logs out on PushmanInternal Channel.

 ## Official Documentation
 Documentation for usage can be found on the [Pushman website](http://pushman.dfl.mn/documentation).